Season structure of the NHL: Regular season

-Since the 1995–96 season, each team in the NHL plays 82 regular season games, 41 each of home and road.
+Since the 1995–96 season, each team plays 82 regular season games, 41 each of home and road.
 In all, 1,312 games are scheduled (512 of them inter-conference).

-For the 2021–22 season the NHL regular season formula was adjusted to account for the addition of the Seattle Kraken.
-Each team plays either three or four games against the other teams in its division (a total of 26 games) as well as playing all non-divisional teams in their own conference three times (24 games).
+For the 2021–22 season the season formula was adjusted to account for the addition of the Seattle Kraken.
+Each team plays either three or four games against the other teams in its division (a total of 26 games).
+Canadian-based teams in the same division (Montreal Canadiens, Ottawa Senators, Toronto Maple Leafs in Atlantic Division; Calgary Flames, Edmonton Oilers, Vancouver Canucks in Pacific Division), are guaranteed four games with each other.
+Each team also plays all non-divisional teams in their own conference three times (24 games).
 The remaining games of the season are inter-conference play (32 games), allowing every team in the league to play every other team twice.
 The schedule is structured so that every NHL team plays in every arena at least once per season, which also include regular season games played outside North America and games played in outdoor stadiums.
+Starting in 2026–27, teams will play divisional rivals four times (28 games), lengthening the season to 84 games.

 Each team has a mandatory bye week near the midpoint of the season, during which no regular season games take place.
 The NHL All-Star Game and its accompanying festivities typically occur during the bye week.
 From 1998 to 2014, every four years in lieu of an All-Star break, there was a break for the Winter Olympic Games.
 However, the NHL prohibited players from participation in the 2018 Olympics and the 2022 Olympics.